hollands-spoor/wp-accordion/readme.txt

 == Accessability ==
 The pane-headers have a tab-index.
-I the Enter-key is pressed while a pane-header has focus, a click-event is triggered on that pane-header thereby activating / opening it.
+If the Enter-key is pressed while a pane-header has focus, a click-event is triggered on that pane-header thereby activating / opening it.

 == Frequently Asked Questions ==